 A lawn tractor may not be getting fuel because old fuel has caused deposits to develop in the fuel system causing restrictions in the fuel lines, fuel filter, and carburetor.
 A bad fuel pump or faulty fuel cap can also result in your lawn tractor not getting gas or diesel.

-Refer to the owner’s manual for safety precautions to take before working on your lawn tractor.
+Refer to the owner’s manual for safety precautions to take before working on your equipment.

 Reasons Your Lawn Tractor Isn’t Getting Fuel